lgactna/thesis-compile/md/_FSIDI submission.md

 # Artifact generation

-Each of the synthesizers described in **39.2 - Literature review#2.2 - Analysis of existing synthesizers** takes one of three approaches to artifact generation, as partly described by Scanlon et al. [@scanlonEviPlantEfficientDigital2017]:
+Each of the synthesizers described in **#Analysis of prior synthesizers** takes one of three approaches to artifact generation, as partly described by Scanlon et al. [@scanlonEviPlantEfficientDigital2017]:

 - **Physical**: No virtualization of software or hardware ever occurs; data is written directly to the target medium, such as a disk image or virtual hard drive.
 - **Agentless logical**: The synthesizer interacts with a live VM to generate artifacts.
 Interaction is achieved without the need for custom software to be installed on the VM; instead, actions are achieved using the hypervisor itself or a remote management tool native to the virtualized operating system.
 - **Agent-based logical**: The synthesizer interacts with a dedicated client, or agent, on a live VM to carry out actions.
 The VM must have the agent installed before any interaction can occur.

-These three approaches are not mutually exclusive within a single synthesizer, though many prior synthesizers have supported only one approach to generate artifacts. **!tbl:prior-techniques** below denotes the approaches used by each of the synthesizers previously discussed.
+These three approaches are not mutually exclusive within a single synthesizer, though many prior synthesizers have supported only one approach to generate artifacts. **!tbl:prior-techniques** denotes the approaches used by each of the synthesizers previously discussed.
 Where source code is unavailable, a best effort was made to identify the approach used by a particular synthesizer based on its published paper, if one exists; otherwise, the entire row contains question marks.

 *!tbl:prior-techniques|Summary of artifact generation techniques in prior synthesizers|0.2,0.2666,0.2666,0.2666*